Grow visibly thicker, fuller hair

 Finasteride works well as a long-term treatment for male pattern hair loss.
 A 10-year study on finasteride found that more than 99 percent of men who use it experience no further progression of their hair loss.

-However, results from finasteride typically aren’t immediate.
-It usually takes three to four months before any results are visible.
-And the “final” results from finasteride (how good it’s gonna get) are typically visible after about one year of consistent use.
+But you won’t see results from finasteride right away.
+It usually takes three to four months before you see noticeable new growth.
+And the “final” results from finasteride only typically show up after about one year of consistent use.

 Before that, finasteride may cause a stutter in your hair’s internal clock, specifically its growth cycles.
 We’ll explain why this happens below.

-Though experts aren’t totally sure why finasteride often causes temporary hair shedding, some believe it may be related to the hair growth cycle.
+Though experts aren’t totally sure why finasteride often causes temporary hair shedding, some believe it may have to do with the hair growth cycle.

 Every hair on your body goes through a multi-phase hair cycle involving distinct hair growth periods, regression, rest, and shedding.